Blog Updated Nov 2018

 Q: When did people first start brewing kombucha?

-No one really knows - its steeped in mystery.
+No one really knows - the question is steeped in mystery and suspense.
 Ooooooooh.
+Magic.
 According to Wikipedia, the first recorded use of kombucha comes from China in 221 BC during the Tsin Dynasty.
-It was known as "The Tea of Immortality".
-It has been used in Eastern Europe, Russia and Japan for several centuries - there isn't much about it in history books.
+It was known as "The Tea of Immortality."
+It has been used in Eastern Europe, Russia and Japan for several centuries but there isn't much about it in history books.
 No one even knows how the first culture was ever created, so I'll leave that up to your imagination!

 Join our Fermentation Group on Facebook for more about your digestion, holistic nutrition and the real food movement, brewing stories, fermented foods, probiotics and nutrition education in the Okanagan!